 Rebecca Allen | artist

-Photo by Hunter Armistead Photography courtesy Nashville Arts Magazine
+Photo by Hunter Armistead Photography courtesy of Nashville Arts Magazine

 Rebecca (Becky) Allen is a multidisciplinary artist based in her hometown of New Orleans.
 As a dancer, choreographer, and ceramic artist, her work explores the body in relation to materials, landscape and the natural environment.
 She approaches performance as a practice of presence, deep listening, and embodied connection.